Get

 Other Interesting Facts About the British Shorthair

-• British Shorthair cats are large and can often weigh more than 18 pounds when fully grown.
+• British Shorthair cats are large and can often weigh up to 16 pounds when fully grown.

 • British Shorthair cats don’t usually like being carried around, and they won’t usually sit on people’s laps.
 However, they will follow their primary caregiver from room to room and usually stay within a few feet of them.

-• Due to their short coat, the British Shorthair is easier than many other breeds to groom, only requiring a weekly brushing with a slicker brush.
+• Due to their short coat, the British Shorthair is easier to groom than many other breeds, only requiring a weekly brushing with a slicker brush.

 • While the short hair is harder to see on furniture, the British Shorthair is not a hypoallergenic breed, and their fur, urine, and saliva can still cause an allergic reaction in people with allergies.